 Lakeside Cottage Rentals in Ontario

-After experiencing the best dog sledding in Ontario, retreat to Sandy Lane Resort for a warm meal, hot cocoa, a dusk snowshoe stroll, and a well-deserved soak under the stars in your private hot tub.
+After experiencing the best dog sledding in Ontario, retreat to Sandy Lane Resort for a warm meal, hot cocoa, and a dusk snowshoe stroll.
 Don’t forget to read up about the region’s best Nordic ski trails, craft breweries, and ice fishing destinations before your arrival.
 To browse through our collection of classic Haliburton accommodations, please visit us online.
 We’re always available via phone as well at 705-489-2020.